-Basis of Presentation - The accompanying financial statements have been prepared in accordance with generally accepted accounting principles in the United States ("U. S. GAAP") and pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC") for financial reporting.
+Basis of Presentation - The accompanying financial statement has been prepared in accordance with accounting principles generally accepted in the United States ("U. S. GAAP") and pursuant to the rules and regulations of the Securities and Exchange Commission (the "SEC") for financial reporting.

-Use of Estimates - The preparation of financial statements in accordance with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statements and accompanying notes.
+Use of Estimates - The preparation of the financial statement in accordance with GAAP requires management to make estimates and assumptions that affect the reported amounts of assets and liabilities and disclosure of contingent assets and liabilities at the date of the financial statement and accompanying notes.
 These estimates and assumptions are based on judgment and the best available information at the time.
 Accordingly, actual results could differ from those estimates.